Effective Resource Demand Management

 However, MI-GSO | PCUBED has found that if structured correctly to your organization, requirements and appetite for data maintenance, resource demand management can deliver exceptional returns.

 Demand vs. Capacity

 Resource demand management aims to match incoming work (demand) to the business unit’s ability to deliver (capacity).
-Achieving the right balance underpins a productive and sustainable business operation, but unfortunately it is also one of the most elusive organisational competencies to master.
+Achieving the right balance underpins a productive and sustainable business operation, but unfortunately, it is also one of the most elusive organizational competencies to master.
 Driving a bus along a highway is simple enough if you have the appropriate visibility (through the windscreen) and controls (steering wheel, brakes, and accelerator).
-In comparison the resource management “highway” is fraught with bumps, the occasional kangaroo (at least, here in Australia), and most managers have to travel this road blindfolded and hog-tied to boot!
+In comparison, the resource management “highway” is fraught with bumps, the occasional kangaroo (at least, here in Australia), and most managers have to travel this road blindfolded and hog-tied to boot!

 At the core, balancing demand to capacity is all about exercising timely controls.
 The table below shows some examples of how the demand/capacity equation can be balanced using effective management controls.

 This further exposes a keystone of effective demand management: The appropriate level of management – people who can execute the controls – must be actively engaged in the process.

 Most executives would love to be able to put their hands on a detailed view of the forward demand and capacity for every team member into the distant future.
 After all, that would allow them to reallocate or prioritize work, or hire extra staff, well before any pain became real!
 Unfortunately, this is simply unachievable as most organizations’ work programs are highly dynamic, and managers find maintaining an up-to-date plan proves too time consuming and costly.